 The Associated Press added in a story last year about the dangers of these smaller, mostly undetected, near-Earth objects: Meteors about the size of the one that streaked through the sky at 42,000 mph and burst over Chelyabinsk, Russia, in 2013 - and ones even larger and more dangerous - are probably four, five or even seven times more likely to hit the planet than scientists believed before the fireball, according to three studies published Wednesday in the journals Nature and Science.

 That means about 20 million space rocks the size of the Chelyabinsk one may be zipping around the solar system, instead of 3 million, NASA scientist Paul Chodas said at a news conference.
-There's nowhere for us to go just yet, so perhaps we should take more seriously the efforts to guard our rock in space.
+There's nowhere for us to go just yet, so perhaps we should take more seriously the efforts to guard our rock in space ( via blog.seattlepi.com ).